pytest-dev/pytest-randomly/README.rst

     pip install pytest-randomly

-Pytest will automatically find the plugin and use it when you run ``py.test``.
+Pytest will automatically find the plugin and use it when you run ``pytest``.
 The output will start with an extra line that tells you the random seed that is being used:

 .. code-block:: bash

-    $ py.test
+    $ pytest
     platform darwin -- Python 2.7.11, pytest-2.9.1, py-1.4.31, pluggy-0.3.1
     Using --randomly-seed=1460130750
     ...